-- ENERGY STAR refrigerators and dishwashers. - ENERGY STAR light bulbs or fixtures in 90% of ANSI / RESNET / ICC 301-defined Qualifying Light Fixture Locations.
-For all other spaces, refer to the Common Space Applicability Notes on page 4. - WaterSense bathroom faucets, bathroom aerators, and showerheads.
-14
+- ENERGY STAR refrigerators and dishwashers - ENERGY STAR light bulbs or fixtures with Tier II efficiency in 100% of Qualifying Light Fixture Locations, as defined by ANSI / RESNET / ICC 301.
+For all other spaces, refer to the Common Space Applicability Notes on page 4 14 - WaterSense bathroom faucets, bathroom aerators, and showerheads 14

 Two tracks are provided for satisfying the mandatory requirements for all certified buildings, Exhibit 2.
-Track A - HVAC Grading by Rater allows a Rater to utilize ANSI / RESNET / ACCA 310 , a standard for grading the installation of residential HVAC systems serving individual spaces and a Functional Testing Agent to verify commercial and central systems.
+Track A - HVAC Grading by Rater allows a Rater to utilize ANSI / RESNET / ACCA 310 16, a standard for grading the installation of residential HVAC systems serving individual spaces and a Functional Testing Agent to verify commercial and central systems.
 Track B - HVAC Testing by FT Agent utilizes a Functional Testing Agent for all systems.
 Either track may be selected, but all requirements within that track must be satisfied for the building to be certified.